Standard Program Evaluation Protocol (SPEP)

 EPISCenter's Role with SPEP

 The EPISCenter works closely with juvenile probation departments and juvenile justice service providers to conduct the SPEP.
 From preparing for the SPEP, to making sense of the assessment findings, to performance improvement, our SPEP staff are involved every step of the way.
-Our three, full-time, Vanderbilt-certified SPEP trainers are available to answer questions about any part of the SPEP or to assist in understanding what a SPEP score means.
+Our three, full-time, Vanderbilt-certified SPEP Level 3 Master trainers and four SPEP Implementation Specialists are available to answer questions about any part of the SPEP or to assist in understanding what a SPEP score means.

 Regional Informational Session Documents